 Throughout the year, the common room is also used for various functions and meetings, and some students also find it useful to study in, although it is a common room to relax and therefore it cannot be booked as a quiet tute or study room.

 All students have access to the student telephone, which is situated in the computer room.
-Only local calls are to be made on this phone - if you need to make a mobile or long-distance call, please see the reception or Student Services staff.
+Only local calls are to be made on this phone - if you need to make a mobile or long-distance call, please see the admin or Student Services staff.

 Remember, for any calls that are internal, only the last four digits need to be dialled.
 That is if you need to call our reception from any phone on campus, you only need to dial 3428 without dialling 6488 first.